 02.05 Assessment of Performance in the Radiation Safety Strategic Performance Area - Public Radiation Safety (Radiological Effluent Monitoring, Radioactive Material Control, and Transportation of Radioactive Material).

 a.
 Key Attribute - Plant Facilities / Equipment and Instrumentation for Public Radiation Safety.
 The improper installation, modification, maintenance, or calibration of radioactive effluent monitoring equipment, and associated radiochemistry laboratory equipment and meteorological system equipment can adversely affect licensee performance in achieving and demonstrating compliance with regulatory limits and ALARA design objectives for radioactive effluents.
 For transportation activities, shipping packages not prepared in accordance with their applicable design requirements increase the potential for unexpected exposure or loss of radioactive material which could result in uncontrolled and unnecessary exposure to members of the public.
-To prevent the inadvertent release of licensed radioactive material from the control requires the use of sensitive radiation survey equipment that is properly setup and calibrated.
+To prevent the inadvertent release of licensed radioactive material from the licensee’s control requires the use of sensitive radiation survey equipment that is properly setup and calibrated.

 The team members reviewing this area should ensure the following requirements are addressed: